Ya3er02/potatospin/DEPLOYMENT_GUIDE.md

 This will:
 - Deploy all contracts
-- Setup roles and permissions
+- Set up roles and permissions
 - Fund game contract with tokens
-- Save addresses to `deployments/baseSepolia.json`
+- Save main deployment data to `deployments/baseSepolia.json`
+- Also generate a ready-to-use `deployments/baseSepolia.env` containing only addresses for direct import to your `.env`

 ### 7. Add VRF Consumer